digao-dalpiaz/CompInstall/README.md

   - Delphi 12 support.
   - New ini properties: OutputPath and Package\Path
-  - PublishFiles now supports subfolder.
+  - PublishFiles now supports sub-folder.
+  - Clear all files and sub-folders when updating from GitHub.

 <details>
   <summary>Click here to view the entire changelog</summary>